open-compensation-token-license/license-token-website/wikisrc/nft-development.md

 ### Gaming

 In the gaming industry, NFTs offer players real ownership of in-game items and collectibles, which can be traded on secondary markets for real-world value.
 This has led to the rise of "play-to-earn" games, where players can earn tangible rewards for their time and input, exemplified by platforms like [Axie Infinity](https://axieinfinity.com) and [Decentraland](https://decentraland.org).
+Explore more about NFTs in gaming in [NFTs in Gaming](https://www.license-token.com/wiki/nf-ts-in-gaming).

 ### Virtual Real Estate